24io/opencampus-ai-project/README.md

 #### Weight Initialisation and Regularisation

 In addition to the architecture proposed by [^18], we also implemented different weight initialisation techniques to maintain constant variance of activations: Xavier weight initialisation [^28] was employed across the layers with tanh or sigmoid activations, and LeCun initialisation was used for layers with SELU activation.
-Weight initialisation ensures that input variance $\approx $ output variance, contributing to the model's stability and quick convergence.
+Weight initialisation ensures that input variance ≈ output variance, contributing to the model's stability and quick convergence.
 The figure below displays the (simplified) architecture of the model.

 ![CNN Architecture](cnn_architecture.pdf)